Lion (OTCMKTS:LIOPF) Hits New 52-Week High at $23.20

-Separately, Zacks Investment Research downgraded shares of Lion from a “hold” rating to a “sell” rating in a research note on Friday, April 9th.
+Separately, Zacks Investment Research lowered shares of Lion from a “hold” rating to a “sell” rating in a research note on Friday, April 9th.

 Lion Corporation manufactures and sells consumer and industrial products in Japan and internationally.
 It operates through three segments: Consumer Products Business, Industrial Products Business, and Overseas Business.
 The company offers dental and oral care products, including toothpastes, toothbrushes, dental floss, mouthwashes and breath fresheners, periodontitis ointments, and denture products; body care products, such as shampoos and conditioners, hand soaps, wet wipes, body washes and bath additives, beauty soaps, skin and acne care products, antiperspirants and deodorants, hair-nourishment treatments, men's care and toiletries products, and foot care products.